 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the non-statutory financial statements as a whole.
-Performance materiality was set at 70% of Trust materiality for the 2021 audit (2020: 70%).
+Performance materiality was set at 70% of Trust materiality for the 2022 audit (2021: 70%).
 In determining performance materiality, we considered the following factors:

-- a. the quality of the control environment and the fact that we were able to rely on controls around valuation of investments, - b. no expected increase in accounting issues that require significant judgment or increased judgement year on year; - c. the low level of corrected and uncorrected misstatements identified in previous audits.
+- a. the quality of the control environment; and - b. the low level of corrected and uncorrected misstatements identified in previous audits.